sibabrata-acharya/authentication/README.md

 ### Application configuration

 - Before using authentication template application, you must register an application with a provider.
 A new application can be created at Facebook/google/twitter/linkedin developers website.
 Your application will be issued an app ID and app secret.
 - Provide app ID and app secret to the strategy.
-You will also need to configure a redirect URI which matches the route in your application.
+You will also need to configure a redirect URI(callbackURL) which matches the route in your application.
 Refer oauth.js file.

 ### Application execution